wietsevenema/adk-workshop/levels/level-1/README.md

 **Task:** Create a simple Python function that accepts a number of sides, `roll_dice(sides: int)`, and add it to the `tools` list of your `Agent`.
 Test it in the web UI.

 **Outcome:** The agent will call your Python function and reply with its result.
-You will see the function call and response in the debug logs.
+You will see the function call and response in the web UI.

 **Question:** The description of a tool is very important for getting good results.
 Can you explain why?
+What are common failure modes with tool descriptions?

 ---
 ### Challenge: Your First Cloud Deployment